CETAF working groups bring experts from our community together around questions of key relevance for our field.

 The Legislation and Regulations Group gathers information on regulations and legislation potentially affecting CETAF members research activities or operations.
 The group maintains direct contact with the European Commission and other relevant stakeholders such as the CBD Secretariat.
 It takes action to ensure that the voice of CETAF members is heard at the European and on international level.
 The group also works on how our organisations can manage their legal obligations and offers training.
 In 2019, the group’s Code of Conduct and Best Practice for Access and Benefit-Sharing was officially recognised by the European Commission as the first best practice on access and benefit-sharing.

-European Initiatives Advisory Group
+European Projects Advisory Group

 Sourcing European funding opportunities for our institutions

-The European Initiatives Advisory Group collates information on EU funding opportunities and coordinates its transmission to CETAF members in collaboration with CETAF’s General Secretariat.
+The European Projects Advisory Group collates information on EU funding opportunities and coordinates its transmission to CETAF members in collaboration with CETAF’s General Secretariat.
 The group serves as a platform of information exchange to facilitate the development of joint projects including, but not limited to, research projects (i.e. through Horizon Europe, COST, Marie Curie actions), and environmental projects, among others.

 Coordinator: Ana Casino (CETAF GS, Brussels, BE)